ChenC2002/ChenChen.github.io/_pages/cv.md

 RESEARCH EXPERIENCE
 ======
 * [Graph Neural Networks Lab at the Guangdong University of Technology](https://cs.gdut.edu.cn/English/About_us.htm), Sep 2020 — Jun 2024
-  * Focused on evaluating depressive tendencies through social media analysis and sought insights into improving the interpretability of language models.
+  * The research focused on evaluating depressive tendencies through social media analysis and sought insights into improving the interpretability of language models beyond superior performance.
-  * The research focused on interpretability beyond superior performance.
-Proposed employing prompt learning to objectively map social users’ implicit psychological states in a novel way, utilized the heterogeneous graph and subgraph to capture interaction, and generate more discriminative representations via self-supervised comparative learning.
+  * Proposed employing prompt learning to objectively map social users’ implicit psychological states in a novel way, utilized the heterogeneous graph and subgraph to capture interaction and generate more discriminative representations via self-supervised comparative learning.
   * This experience produced a paper submission to Knowledge-Based Systems, as well as two invention patents (CN 2023101434276 et al.) and three software copyrights (CCPC 2022SR0708926 et al.).
 * [Red Bird Challenge Camp at the Hong Kong University of Science and Technology](https://www.hkust-gz.edu.cn/academics/teaching-and-learning-innovation/red-bird-challenge-camp/), Jun 2023 — Jul 2023
   * This was an effective teamwork experience, the team focused on implementing motion-assisted robots.
 Structured graphs based on syntax and semantics, utilized a comparative learning approach to derive scores to address inefficiencies and low interpretability in voice input methods for space-constrained mobile devices in the responsible part.